 DAD is built so the private work of raising your children stays private.
-Your family's information lives on your device and syncs through your own iCloud — not on our servers.
 We don't show ads, we don't track you across other apps, and we never sell your data.
+DAD is available on iPhone and on Android, and — as explained below — the two versions currently store your content differently.

 The short version.

-• Your children's profiles, notes, and photos stay on your device and your private iCloud.
+• On iPhone, your children's profiles, notes and photos stay on your device and sync only through your own iCloud.
 We can't see them.

-• Some AI features send the relevant text to processing partners to generate a response — used only to answer you, never to train their models or to advertise.
+• Some AI features send the relevant text to Anthropic (the makers of Claude) to generate a response — used only to answer you, never to train models or to advertise.

 DAD is made for fathers and other parents and carers — adults.
 It is not directed at children, and we don't knowingly collect information directly from children.
 The information you record about your children is entered by you, the parent, and remains under your control.

-Some features (the activity plans, devotions, and parenting guidance) are generated with the help of AI.
-To produce a response, the relevant text — for example a journal note you wrote, or the profile details for the child you're viewing — is sent securely to our AI processing partners, who return the generated result.
+Some features (the activity plans, devotions, conversation prompts and related guidance) are generated with the help of AI, and are available on the paid tier.
+To produce a response, the relevant text — for example a journal note you wrote, the profile details and notes for the child you're viewing, or your chosen suburb — is sent securely to Anthropic, the provider of the Claude models, which returns the generated result.

 This text is used only to generate your response.
-Under our partners' API terms it is not used to train their models, and it is not used for advertising.
-Requests are relayed through a secure Google Firebase function so that no third-party keys are stored in the app; the relay does not retain your content.
-If you don't use these features, this data isn't sent.
+Under Anthropic's API terms it is not used to train their models, and it is not used for advertising.
+Requests are relayed through a secure Google Firebase function so that no third-party keys are stored in the app; that relay passes the request through and does not retain your content.
+Content you have marked as sensitive is excluded from what is sent.
+If you use the free tier, or you don't use these features, this text isn't sent.

-To suggest things to do nearby and to factor in the weather, DAD uses the home location (suburb) you set in Settings, together with Apple Weather, Apple Maps and Google Places.
-Your suburb is shared with these services to return local results.
-DAD does not track your precise, continuous location in the background.
+To suggest things to do nearby and to factor in the weather, DAD uses the home location (a suburb) you set in Settings.
+DAD does not read your device's GPS and does not track your precise or continuous location in the background — only the suburb you type, converted to an approximate coordinate, is used.
+The services differ by platform:

 We don't sell your data or share it for advertising.
 We rely on a small set of service providers, each only for the purpose listed:

 You're in control of your content.
 You can delete individual notes, photos and entries in the app (deleted items pass through a Recently Deleted area before they're removed for good).
-Removing a child, or deleting the app and clearing its iCloud data, removes the associated information.
+Removing a child, or deleting the app, removes the associated information — on iPhone from your device and iCloud, and on Android from our cloud as well.
 Content synced to iCloud is governed by your Apple account settings.

-The information about your children in DAD is provided by you as their parent or carer and is treated as your private content, held on your device and your iCloud.
+The information about your children in DAD is provided by you as their parent or carer and is treated as your private content.
 DAD does not create accounts for children, does not advertise to children, and does not knowingly collect information directly from a child.
 If you believe a child has provided information to us directly, contact us and we will help remove it.

 DAD is operated from Australia and handles personal information in line with the Australian Privacy Principles under the Privacy Act 1988 (Cth).
-You can ask to access or correct the information held about you — though in practice most of it already lives on your own device and in your iCloud, under your direct control.
+You can ask to access or correct the information held about you.
 If you have a privacy concern, contact us first; if you're not satisfied with our response, you can complain to the Office of the Australian Information Commissioner at oaic.gov.au.

 If you are in the EU, UK or EEA, you have rights under the GDPR — including access, correction, erasure, restriction, portability and objection — and may lodge a complaint with your local data protection authority.
 If you are a California resident, you have rights under the CCPA/CPRA, including the right to know, to delete, and to opt out of the sale of personal information (we do not sell personal information).
 To exercise any of these rights, email us.